HMAS Sydney (D48): Awards, memorials, and legacy

 Other memorials commemorating the loss of Sydney include an oak tree planted at the Melbourne Shrine of Remembrance, and an avenue in Carnarvon lined with 645 trees.
 The service of Sydney, along with the other ships of the same name, is commemorated by a stained-glass window at the Garden Island Naval Chapel, and by the mast of the first Sydney at Bradleys Head, New South Wales.
 The names of those killed aboard Sydney are inscribed at the Australian War Memorial.

+In 2011 a memorial stone commemorating both the Sydney and the Kormoran was inaugurated by former Australian ambassador to Germany Peter Tesch at the Laboe Naval Memorial near Kiel, Germany.

 The "HMAS Sydney Replacement Fund" was established to help finance the acquisition of a replacement ship.
 The AU£426,000 raised was contributed to the purchase of Australia's first aircraft carrier in the late 1940s; the Majestic-class carrier was named HMAS Sydney upon her commissioning into the RAN in December 1948.
 This Sydney operated during the Korean War, then was modified into a troop transport and served in the Vietnam War, before her sale for scrap in 1973.

 The Supermarine Seagull V aircraft that operated from Sydney between 1937 and 1938 still survives as part of the collection of the Royal Air Force Museum at Colindale in north London.

 The "HMAS Sydney II Cup" was introduced in 2010 as a commemorative trophy competed for by two Australian Football League clubs, the Sydney Swans (representing the ship's namesake) and the West Coast Eagles (representing the site of the ship's loss), in an annual match.
 The trophy is based on the cruiser's battle honour board, while the design of a Best On Ground trophy for the match's best player is based on a shell casing from the frigate Sydney.